syntaxsurge/ping402/docs/youtube-demo-script.md

   1. **Current page:** `/u/ping402/opengraph-image` — confirm the OpenGraph image is visible.
   2. **Navigate:** Open URL directly: `http://localhost:3000/dashboard` → lands on `/dashboard`.
   3. **Current page:** `/dashboard` — confirm the dashboard heading shows **“Dashboard”** and your handle (e.g., `@alex402`) is visible.
-  4. **Verify final state:** Confirm the header shows your connected wallet, the dashboard shows revenue/status cards, and the inbox is accessible via **“Inbox”** navigation.
+  4. **Verify final state:** Confirm the header menu shows your handle and wallet status, the dashboard shows revenue/status cards, and the inbox is accessible via **“Inbox”** navigation.
 - **Voiceover:**
   > “In this demo, we proved the full journey: users discover a handle, pay in Solana USDC, get a verifiable receipt, and creators manage a real inbox with revenue tracking. x402 powers the paywall baseline, Solana powers settlement, and the UI is built for real users.
 Try it at [DEMO_URL].”